joshsj/joshsj.github.io/source/_posts/notes-on-project-management/estimation.md

     - Modified internal/open source solution
     - Bought from a 3rd party

-- {% math B %} does something, usually between `1` to `1.5`.
+- {% tex B %} does something, usually between `1` to `1.5`.
 I'm guessing it
-  accounts for complexity, as the complexity of a solution will grow polynomially relative to size, and it's applied as a power of {% math S %}.
+  accounts for complexity, as the complexity of a solution will grow polynomially relative to size, and it's applied as a power of {% tex S %}.

-- {% math M %} is a linear adjustment multiplier, which could also account for complexity
+- {% tex M %} is a linear adjustment multiplier, which could also account for complexity

-- {% math X %} is vector of cost factors
+- {% tex X %} is vector of cost factors